My spiritual awakening occurred in a marriage counselor’s office in Spring 2018.

-At the end of the appointment, she looked at us and said, “Look, nothing is ever going to change for either of you until you quit drinking because you are both alcoholics.”
+At the end of the appointment, she looked at us and said, “Look, nothing is ever going to change for either of you until you quit drinking, because you are both alcoholics.”
 This wasn’t the first time I had been told I needed to stop drinking.
 My doctor had been trying to get me to stop for years, and I was seeing an addiction counselor and still, I could not stop.
 Her words hit me.
 A light finally went on, and I thought to myself, “It’s time.”

 You see, I had been committing suicide on an installment plan for over 20 years.
-I was in a toxic marriage that was killing my spirit and self-esteem, and I drank lots of wine and vodka to numb myself enough to stay.
+I was in a toxic marriage that was killing my spirit and self-esteem, and I drank lots of wine and vodka to numb myself enough to stay with him.
 Something in the therapist’s words inspired me to take a leap of faith.
 I don’t think it was a coincidence that I was in that room to hear that message.
 My higher power was speaking through her, and I was ready to listen.

 I learned so much.
 It was like being in a cocoon.
-But I kept hearing that when I left Mountainside nothing would be different except for me.
+But I kept hearing that when I left Mountainside, nothing would be different except for me.
 I knew that I would never stay sober if I went back to my home, so I decided to go to sober living.
 I signed up with Aware Recovery Care for extra support.
 I attend AA meetings, have a wonderful sponsor, and have stayed in touch with Mountainside by attending events put on by the alumni association.

-So, in closing, while that marriage therapist did not help to save my marriage, I was meant to be there so that I could hear my higher power speak through her, and that saved my life.
+In closing, while that marriage therapist did not help to save my marriage, I was meant to be there so that I could hear my higher power speak through her, and that saved my life.
 For that, I am forever grateful, and now that I have found sobriety, forever hopeful.